-It is, of course, not a new insight that physical and mental health concerns must be addressed if schools are to function satisfactorily and students are to learn and perform effectively.
-It has long been acknowledged that a variety of psychological and physical health problems affect learning in profound ways.
+It is, of course, not a new insight that psychosocial and mental and physical health concerns must be addressed if schools are to function satisfactorily and students are to learn and perform effectively.
+It has long been acknowledged that a variety of such problems affect learning in profound ways.
 Moreover, these problems are exacerbated as youngsters internalize the debilitating effects of performing poorly at school and are punished for the misbehavior that is a common correlate of school failure.
 Because of this, school policy makers, have a lengthy, albeit somewhat reluctant, history of trying to assist teachers in dealing with problems that interfere with schooling.

-Varied policies and initiatives have emerged relevant to efforts to enhance mental health in schools.
+Varied policies and initiatives have emerged relevant to efforts to enhance student support.
 Some directly support school counseling, psychological, and social service programs and personnel; others connect community programs and personnel with schools.
 As a result, most schools have some programs to address a range of mental health and psychosocial concerns, such as school adjustment and attendance problems, dropouts, physical and sexual abuse, substance abuse, relationship difficulties, emotional upset, delinquency, and violence.
 And, there is a large body of research supporting the promise of much of this activity (see Center for Mental Health, 2000).